 We love Ukraine.
 We love Odessa.
 And we especially love saving money.
-If you’re like us, you will also love this list of completely free things to do in this fabulous city!
+If you're like us, you'll love this list.
 Looking for places to vacation while living in Ukraine?
 Look no further than to coastal city of Odessa.
 Get some sun, see some famous steps, try some pakhlava (it’s delicious, trust me), oh and do it all for free!

 Wait — not an ILP volunteer yet?
-Come get an idea of what your life would be like living in Ukraine with this neat (and free!) ebook!
+Come get an idea of what your life would be like living in Ukraine, vacationing in Odessa and soaking up life in Europe with this neat (and free!) ebook.

 - Hug The Pushkin Statue